J. Michael Bishop

-John Michael Bishop (born February 22, 1936) is an American immunologist and microbiologist who shared the 1989 Nobel Prize in Physiology or Medicine with Harold E. Varmus and was co-winner of 1984 Alfred P. Sloan Prize.
+John Michael Bishop (born February 22, 1936) is an American immunologist and microbiologist who shared the 1989 Nobel Prize in Physiology or Medicine with Harold E. Varmus.
 He serves as an active faculty member at the University of California, San Francisco (UCSF), where he also served as chancellor from 1998 to 2009.

 Education and early life

 Bishop was born in York, Pennsylvania.
 He attended Gettysburg College as an undergraduate, where he was a brother of the Theta-Pi Zeta chapter of Lambda Chi Alpha fraternity.
 He later attended Harvard University Medical School, where he earned an MD in 1962.

 Career

 Bishop began his career working for the National Institute of Allergy and Infectious Diseases, a part of the National Institutes of Health.
 He then spent a year working for the Heinrich Pette Institute in Hamburg, Germany before joining the faculty of the University of California, San Francisco in 1968.
 Bishop has remained on the school's faculty since 1968, and was chancellor of the university from 1998 to 2009.
 He is director of the Bishop Lab.

 He became the eighth chancellor of UCSF in 1998.
 He oversaw one of UCSF's major transition and growth periods, including the expanding Mission Bay development and philanthropic support recruitment.
 During his tenure, he unveiled the first comprehensive, campus-wide, strategic plan to promote diversity and foster a supportive work environment.
 During this time, UCSF also adopted a new mission: advancing health worldwide™.